YOUR PERSONAL FLIGHT TEAM

 Kit McCulley (Director of Operations + Chief Pilot)

-In 2002 John earned multiple Certified Flight Instructor ratings and is qualified to teach in both single engine and multi-engine aircraft for all airplane fixed wing pilot ratings.
-Later, John was also selected by the FAA as a Designated Pilot Examiner (DPE) for certifying new pilot applicants for all fixed wing pilot ratings.
+In 2000 John earned his Certified Flight Instructor rating and is qualified to teach in single and multi-engine aircraft.
+John is also an FAA Designated Pilot Examiner (DPE) for certifying pilot applicants in all airplane ratings.

-John retired from the Navy as a Commander and in 2011 and began flying for Lifeguard Air Ambulance in Pensacola as a single-pilot captain in a King Air B-200.
-In 2014 Lifeguard was sold to EagleMed Air Ambulance where John continued flying King Air aircraft.
-In 2017 John accepted a position as a Captain flying the Citation V with Aero Capital Flight Services which is now Aero Air Charter.
+John retired from the Navy as a Commander in 2011 and began flying for Lifeguard Air Ambulance in Pensacola as a single-pilot captain in a King Air B-200.
+In 2017 John accepted a position as a Captain flying the Citation V with Aero Capital Flight Services and now Aero Air Charter.

-During his off-time John is a part time flight instructor at Ferguson airport giving tailwheel training and basic aerobatics training.
-John serves on the Board of Directors and is an instructor at the Pensacola Navy Flying Club.
-John also flies his own personal “V-tail” Bonanza.
-He has logged flight time in over 68 different models of aircraft and has accumulated over 7100 hours as a civilian pilot.
+John is also a part time flight instructor and specializes in tailwheel and basic aerobatics instruction in a Super Decathlon.
+John serves on the Board of Directors of the Pensacola Navy Flying Club and also flies his own personal “V-tail” Bonanza.
+He has logged flight time in over 68 different models of aircraft and has accumulated over 7300 hours as a civilian pilot.

-John will tell you, “I am truly blessed to be living the flying dream”.
-“My retirement job is flying jets, my hobby job is part time flight instruction, and during my free time I enjoy flying my Bonanza with my wife Cindy to go visit our two children in Jacksonville and Ft.
-Lauderdale”.
+John will tell you, “I am truly blessed, my retirement job is flying jets, my hobby job is flight instruction, and during my free time I enjoy flying my Bonanza with my wife to go visit our two children in Texas and South Florida”.
 “It doesn’t get any better than that!”

 Scott White, contract pilot and director of maintenance, a graduate of Alabama Aviation School, began his career in aviation 35 years ago.
 Mr. White began his career working with T-34’s at NAS Whiting Field and quickly advanced to Engine and Satellite site program manager, working for 19 years with government contracts and advancing to Director of Maintenance with a private firm in Pensacola.
 In addition to extensive knowledge of aircraft, Mr. White also holds the following active licenses/ratings: Airline Transport Pilots License (ATP); Commercial Helicopter; and Single Engine Land and Sea.
 Mr. White’s passion for aviation can be summed up with this quote: “I don’t always stop and look at airplanes, oh wait, yes I do.”